chandusayhi/chandusayhi/README.md

 [![Typing SVG](https://readme-typing-svg.herokuapp.com?font=&color=%23F78740&size=36&center=true&vCenter=true&width=700&height=90&lines=Welcome+to+Chandrakant's+Profile!)](https://git.io/typing-svg)

-<h1 align="center">👋 Welcome to the Sea of Data Knowledge, I am Chandrakant Hatti</h1>
+<h1 align="center">👋 Code craftsman building innovative solutions with passion and precision, I am Chandrakant Hatti</h1>
 <h3 align="center">An aspiring Data Scientist with a knowledge to explore and extract insights not visible to the rmal eye</h3>

-- 🌱 I’m currently learning **Data Science With Model Deployment**
+- 🌱 I’m currently learning **Driven to excel as a MERN developer through comprehensive learning and practical application.**

-- 🌐 Currently Learning Full Stack Data Science From Almabetter and online resources.
+- 🌐 Devoted to mastering MERN technologies through in-depth study and hands-on experience.

 - 👨‍💻 All of my projects are available at [https://github.com/chandusayhi/]()